akio-tomiya/LatticeDiracOperators.jl/README.md

 # What this package can do:
 - Constructing actions and its derivative for Staggered Fermion with 1-8 tastes (with the use of the rational HMC technique)
 - Constructing actions and its derivative for Wilson Fermion
-- Constructing actions and its derivative for Standard Domainwall Fermion
+- (EXPERIMENTAL) Constructing actions and its derivative for Standard Domainwall Fermion
 - Hybrid Monte Carlo method with fermions.

 With the use of the Gaugefields.jl, we can also do the HMC with STOUT smearing.